 • Thick Sauce: 5 tablespoons oil + 5 tablespoons flour.

-• Add the broth a little at a time and stir well until smooth between each scoop of liquid.
+• Add the broth a little at a time, stirring well between each scoop until smooth.

 • If you are using larger amounts of roux, you will need longer cook times.